 The Environmental Programme is headed by our Environmental Programme Steering Committee, which is chaired by the global head of Tech Infrastructure.
 ING’s chief operations officer (COO) is the MBB sponsor of the programme.
 The Steering Committee ensures that the Environmental Programme strategy is integrated into daily business activities and has an impact across the global ING network.

-A good example of the integration of the programme’s sustainable strategy within ING is our new corporate office ‘Cedar’ opened in January 2020.
+A good example of the integration of the programme’s sustainable strategy within ING is our corporate office ‘Cedar’, which opened in January 2020.
 Sustainability is key for the building.
 Cedar’s design has been awarded the highest sustainability rating by BREEAM-NL.
 It was partially built with the concrete from the previous building on the same location.
 Around 3,000 square meters of solar panels provide energy for the building, while triple glazing and insulated window frames help to save energy.
 Various sustainable measures save up to 12 million litres of water per year.
 Single-use plastic is banished from the restaurants and coffee bars.

 At ING we want to show leadership on environmental performance both to our clients and to the rest of the industry.
 This is why we committed to significant milestones in our specific impact areas.